Pat-Stuart/Pat-Stuart/README.md

 ## Hi there 👋

 I'm a student passionate about building practical and impactful software.
-I enjoy working across many different areas of IT and software development/
+I enjoy working across many different areas of IT and software development.
+- 😄 Pronouns: He/him

 ### 🛠️ Technologies I Work With
 - **Frontend:** Vue.js, HTML, CSS, Bootstrap